 \section{Introduction}

-A fast-decodable, structured code achieving the capacity of the power-constrained additive white Gaussian-noise (AWGN) channel is the dream goal of coding theory.
+A fast-decodable, structured code achieving the capacity of the power-constrained additive white Gaussian-noise (AWGN) channel is a major goal of communication theory.
 Polar codes, proposed by Ar{\i}kan in \cite{polarcodes}, can provably achieve the capacity of binary memoryless symmetric (BMS) channels.
-There are considerable efforts to extend polar codes to general discrete memoryless channels, to nonbinary polar codes, and to asymmetric channels \cite{polarcodesdmc,polarcodesdmc2,polarcodesdmc3,polarcodesdmc4,aspolarcodes,DBLP:journals/corr/MondelliHU14a}.
-A largely theoretic attempt to construct polar codes for the AWGN channel was given in \cite{Abbe_tran,Abbe}, based on nonbinary polar codes or on the technique for the multi-access channel.
-However, it is still an open problem to construct practical polar codes to achieve the capacity of the AWGN channel.
-In this paper, we propose polar lattices to fulfil this goal, based on a combination of binary polar codes and lattice codes.
+An attempt to construct polar codes for the AWGN channel was given in \cite{Abbe}, based on nonbinary polar codes or on the technique for the multi-access channel.
+Although coded modulation using polar codes has been investigated in literature \cite{multilevelpolar,Mahdavifar16}, the AWGN channel capacity has not been achieved, to the best of our knowledge.

 Lattice codes are counterparts of linear codes in the Euclidean space.
 The existence of lattice codes achieving the Gaussian channel capacity has been well established using the random coding argument \cite{zamir,LingBel13}.
 In the classical point-to-point channel, lattice codes offer a low-complexity solution compared to Gaussian random codes.
 More recently, thanks to their rich structures, lattice codes have emerged as a novel framework of coding for multiuser communications, such as compute-and-forward \cite{nazer,6582523} and index coding \cite{Natarajan15}.
 In many problems of Gaussian multiuser networks, lattice codes demonstrate a clear advantage and outperform best known solutions based on random codes.
 This is because lattice codes enjoy the benefit of coordination despite the distributed nature of coding in a network.
 Readers are referred to \cite[Chap.
 12]{BK:Zamir} for an extensive overview of the applications of lattice codes to Gaussian networks and their advantages over classical random coding approaches.